 Credit cards can be a miracle when they provide a simple way out of a tough jam.
 But credit cards also make it easy to overspend, and they often come with a price — annual fees or interest on balances carried over each month.

 In short, you need to handle your cards responsibly, or they will wreak havoc on your finances and credit score.

 If you’re in the market for a credit card, choose one that charges low or no annual fees.
 Stop by the Money Talks News Solutions Center and use our credit card search tool.
 It allows you to filter search results based on credit card features like fees and rewards.

 Once you have a card, avoid the following 10 most common credit mistakes that can cause long-term damage to your financial standing.

-It’s easy to assume that your report is stellar because your past reviews indicated so.
-However, all it takes is one bad move on your part — or that of a fraudster who has stolen your identity — to lower your credit score.
+It’s easy to assume that your credit report is stellar.
+However, all it takes is one bad move on your part — or some shady activity by a fraudster who has stolen your identity — to lower your credit score.

 2. Taking cash advances